slabstech/gaganyatri.com/_posts/books/2019/2019-02-01-monks-guide-mind-home.md

 title: Monks Guide to Clean Mind and Home
 excerpt: "extracts from a life changing book"
 modified: 2019-02-01T14:17:25-04:00
-categories: books
+categories: books-todo
-tags: [ books, thought ]
+tags: [ books-todo ]
 ---

 * The Kitchen, Bathroom and Toilet